ktrnthsnr/Team-Profile-Generator/README.md

 * [Contribution](#contribution)

 ## Description
-This is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
-Unit testing is included.
+This is a Node.js command-line application requesting user input on employees, and then generates an HTML webpage that displays summaries for each person.
+Unit testing through Jest is included.

 ## Installation
 - Prereq: install VSCode, Node.js